-- Hawaiʻi implemented Online Voter Registration in 2015 and phased in same day registration starting in 2016.
+- Hawaiʻi implemented Online Voter Registration in 2015 and phased in same day registration in 2016.
+Hawai’i implemented voting by mail in 2020.
 Automatic Voter Registration is the logical next step.

 - The data shows that AVR improves the likelihood that people will vote by minimizing bureaucracy and requiring less time and effort from eligible voters.

 AVR will enhance the security of our elections.

 - Recent court challenges surrounding local races highlight the need for greater security.

 - Elections will be more secure due to the increased accuracy of voter rolls, and use of an encrypted system, rather than paper forms, to transfer data